ornladios/ADIOS2/docs/user_guide/source/components/variable.rst

       In the current ADIOS2 version multidimensional strings are supported for fixed size strings through variables of type ``char``.

-2. **Global Array**: the most common shape used for storing self-describing data used for analysis that lives in several MPI processes.
+2. **Global Array**:
+The most common shape used for storing data that lives in several MPI processes.
 The image below illustrates the definitions of the dimension components in a global array: shape, start, and count.

    .. image:: https://i.imgur.com/MKwNe5e.png